bdmendes/feup-prog-exam-cheat-sheet/cpp_sheet.md

                             // Doing this T becomes an abstract class that cannot be instantiated!
 };

-class U: public T {         // Derived class U inherits all members of base T
+class U: public T {         // public is the inheritance form
   public:
   U(): T();                 // Base class constructors are not inherited; use delegation like this void g(int x) override;   // Explicitly override method g (do not use override in the definition)